India US BTA: How tariff cut on imported spirits, wines will not rattle 'Desi' brands - BusinessToday

 A note by PIB on the agreement underlined that “Alcoholic beverages have been offered under tariff reduction along with minimum import price-based formulations”, a design meant to keep imports from crashing prices at the bottom end.

-That aligns with how the Indian Malt Whisky Association (IMWA) is reading the moment: “Even with tariff reductions under the proposed India–US trade framework, the downward retail correction will be modest.”
+That aligns with how the Indian Malt Whisky Association (IMWA) is reading the moment: “Even with tariff reductions under the proposed India–US trade framework, the downward retail correction will be modest," said Maj Gen (dr) Rajesh Chopra AVSM (retd) Director General of IMWA.

-“Even if nominal duties come down, distributor and excise add-ons mean the consumer might see reductions in the range of 7-8% at best, not deep cuts,” IMWA told Business Today.
+“Even if nominal duties come down, distributor and excise add-ons mean the consumer might see reductions in the range of 7-8% at best, not deep cuts,” Chopra told Business Today.

 From the producer side, implementation uncertainty is also key